moxxos/gppc/README.md

 365 new records added for item: Silver ore
 365 new records added for item: Tin ore
 ```
-### A catalog with no arguemnts creates a full list of all items in the Grand Exchange.
+### A catalog with no arguments creates a full list of all items in the Grand Exchange.
 ```
 >>> all_items = Catalog()
 >>> len(all_items)